sjondavey/python_azure_function_step_1/README.md

 ├── .venv/                              # [Not in source control] Python Virtual Environment
 ├── .vscode/                            # Local vscode environment variables
 │   ├── launch.json                     # To ensure we can run python from the project root
-│   └── settings.json                   # Settings to get unittests working correctly
+│   └── settings.json                   # Settings to get unittest working correctly
 ├── equityportfolioevolver/             # Folder for source files that will be deployed to Azure (so excludes testing for example)
 │   ├── contracts/                      # Parent folder for groups of derivatives (called portfolios)
 │   │   └── portfolio.py                # Simple unmargined equity forwards (mostly hard coded)
 │   ├── rates/                          # Parent folder for rates environments
-│   │   └── rates_evolver.py            # Uncorrelated Brownian Motion with flat volatiltiy and constant discount rates
+│   │   └── rates_evolver.py            # Uncorrelated Brownian Motion with flat volatility and constant discount rates
 ├── test/                               # Test folder outside of source folder (will not be packaged and sent to Azure Functions)
 │   ├── test_portfolio.py               # Tests for the portfolio code
 │   └── test_rates_evolver.py           # Tests for the rates evolver